APPLICATION NOTE: AN-003

 In all the above experiments the suspension liquid was of different opacities.

-• In the case of the encapsulated globules, the suspension liquid was clear.
+- In the case of the encapsulated globules, the suspension liquid was clear.

 In the case of the encapsulated globule, the end user could perform the analysis on a single aliquot of sample.
-This was a very efficient way to perform the test and did not require the end user to break the outer shell to do a size determination of the inner globule.
+This was a very efficient way to perform the test and did not require the end user to break the outer shell to perform a size determination of the inner globule.

 Conclusions:

-Liquid or globule particles suspended in other liquids would present difficulties for proper detection using typical size measurement techniques.
+Liquid or globule particles suspended in other liquids present difficulties for proper detection using typical size measurement techniques.